Efficient Symbolic Execution of Software under Fault Attacks: Background

 \subsubsection{Fault Modeling}

-The fault model used in the prior work~\cite{ESOP23}, which represents the current state-of-the-art, is not accurate.
-Specifically, it relies on a technique called \emph{test inversion}.
-For the program in Fig.~\ref{fig:motivating}, when a fault is injected at the end of the basic block labeled \texttt{BB1}, the result of the comparison instruction \texttt{cmpl \$0, -4(\%rbp)} will be inverted, which has the effect of flipping the if-else branches in the original C program.
-However, this does not lead to the violation of the assertion Line~8 since the assertion holds regardless of which of the two branches is executed.
+The example program in Fig.~\ref{fig:motivating} illustrates the inaccuracy of fault modeling in the current state-of-the-art~\cite{ESOP23}, which relies on \emph{test inversion}.
+That is, the fault is modeled by inverting the CPU flag used by the conditional jump instruction.
+When the fault is injected at the end of \texttt{BB1}, in particular, the resulting CPU flag set by the comparison instruction \texttt{cmpl \$0,-4(\%rbp)} will be inverted, which has the effect of flipping the \textsf{if-else} branches in the C program.
+However, this does not lead to the violation of the assertion in Line~8, because as we have mentioned earlier, the assertion always holds, regardless of which of the two branches is executed.

-Our new fault modeling is more accurate.
-When applying it to the example, the new fault modeling allows the assertion to be violated.
-This is because we use instruction skipping to model the fault injected at the end of \texttt{BB2}, which turns the unconditional jump instruction (\texttt{jmp BB4}) to \textit{nop}.
-By the sequential execution, the program will enter \texttt{BB3} right after \texttt{BB2}, and our fault modeling enables the effect of executing both then-branch and the else-branch in the original C program.
-Thus, the value for $n$ turns to 3, which violates the assertion condition \texttt{(m!=n)}.
+In contrast, our fault modeling allows the assertion in Line~8 to be violated, and thus matches what may actually happen in practice (the ground truth).
+This is because our technique relies on \emph{branch instruction skipping} to model the fault.
+When the fault is injected at the end of \texttt{BB2}, it turns the jump instruction \texttt{jmp BB4} into a null operation (\textit{nop}).
+Consequently, the program enters \texttt{BB3} right after \texttt{BB2}.
+This has the effect of executing \emph{both branches} of the \textsf{if-else} statement.
+As a result of our fault modeling, the value of $n$ becomes 3 at Line~8, which violates the assertion condition \texttt{(m!=n)}.

+Note that the violation would not have been detected by \emph{test inversion}, since it relies on inverting the CPU flag, but the unconditional jump instruction \texttt{jmp BB4} does not check the CPU flag.